sumitgarg9604/vehicle-management-system/README.md

 Database used - SQLite

-###Usage
+##Usage
 - Clone the repository
 - Open the solution in Visual Studio (Visual Studio 2019 - Community edition used while developing)
-- Open the solution vehicleManagemmentSystem/vehicleManagemmentSystem.sln
+- Open the solution vehicleManagemmentSystem/vehicleManagementSystem.sln
 - Two projects are added to the solution and multiple projects has been set up for start
 - Run the project